 Patients may present to an outpatient facility with numerous problems that include difficulty with swallowing or the inability to swallow.
 Other swallowing disorders may also be identified when a patient is hospitalized for the care of other conditions.
-Table 1-4 outlines the most common conditions that may indicate a swallowing disorder is also present.
-The true incidence of swallowing disorders in patients presenting with these problems is unknown.
+Table 1-4 outlines the most common conditions that may indicate a swallowing disorder is also pres-